Slovenia – 4 nights

-Sandwiched between stays in carefully chosen city hotels, you’ll experience simple accommodation on working farms on this route, with delicious home-cooked food and home-produced food and wine (which the owners will be proud to talk about!).
-There’s also one night in a B&B run by a charming former English teacher.
+Sandwiched between stays in carefully chosen city hotels, you’ll experience simple accommodation sometimes at working farms on this route, with delicious home-cooked food and home-produced food and wine (which the owners will be proud to talk about!).

 Ljubljana – Pension Slamic (B&B)